- Cluster (previously Bay)¶

 A container orchestration engine manages the lifecycle of one or more containers, logically represented in Magnum as a cluster.
-Magnum supports a number of container orchestration engines, each with their own pros and cons, including Docker Swarm, Kubernetes, and Mesos.
+Magnum supports a number of container orchestration engines, each with their own pros and cons, including Docker Swarm and Kubernetes.

 Labels is a general method to specify supplemental parameters that are specific to certain COE or associated with certain options.
 Their format is key/value pair and their meaning is interpreted by the drivers that uses them.